-100-93%
+А 100-93%

-92-90
+A- 92-90

-89-88
+B+ 89-88

-87-83
+В 87-83

-82-80
+B- 82-80

-79-78
+C+ 79-78

-77-73
+С 77-73

-72-70
+C- 72-70

-69-68
+D+ 69-68

-67-63
+D 67-63

-62-60
+D- 62-60

-59 and below
+F 59 and below

 Attendance/Professionalism: You should treat class as if it were your job.
 Therefore, you will be expected to display a respectable level of professionalism by attending class regularly, arriving on time, being prepared for class, and attending for the full class period.
 In addition, students are expected to actively participate in discussions and stay engaged during lectures and speech presentations.
-Students are also expected to show respect for others' opinions and experiences through verbal and body language.
+Students using electronics while another student presents a graded speech will lose participation points.
+Students are also expected to show respect for others' opinions/experiences through verbal/body language.